Last updated: October 20, 2025

 Why should you follow this case to the end?

 You can gain insight into how courts view modern health claims.
-That knowledge can help you make informed decisions as a consumer.
+That knowledge can help you make informed consumer decisions.
 You might also receive compensation if a settlement occurs.

 It is essential to stay informed.
 Cases like this can reshape industry practices and consumer rights enforcement.